zilishen/documentation/content/nginx-one/how-to/add-instances.md

 To register your containerized NGINX Agent with NGINX One:

 1. Start the NGINX Agent by running the Docker image.
-This action creates an NGINX Agent configuration file name **nginx-agent.conf** in the **etc/nginx-agent** directory inside the container.

-    ``` bash
+    ``` shell
     docker run -d <nginx-image-with-nginx-agent>
     ```

-    - `<nginx-image-with-nginx-agent>`: Enter the name of the Docker image that has the NGINX Agent.
+    - `<nginx-image-with-nginx-agent>`: Enter the name of the Docker image with the NGINX Agent.

+2. Verify the NGINX Agent is running:

+    ```shell
+    sudo systemctl status nginx-agent
+    ```

+    You should see a response similar to the following example:

+    ```text
+    ● nginx-agent.service - NGINX Agent
+    Loaded: loaded (/etc/systemd/system/nginx-agent.service; enabled; vendor preset: enabled)
+    Active: active (running) since Sun 2024-01-29 09:36:15 UTC; 1h 47min ago
+    ...
+    ```

-2. Within the Docker container, update the **/etc/nginx-agent/nginx-agent.conf** file by adding or updating the following settings:
+3. Within the Docker container, modify the **/etc/nginx-agent/nginx-agent.conf** file by adding or updating the following settings:

     ```yaml
     server: